 Globally, 251 million children are out of school, and even more lack basic literacy and numeracy skills (UNESCO GEM Report, 2024/25, pp. 140–141).
 Barriers to education are especially high for girls and women, refugees and displaced people, children affected by conflict, and those living in areas impacted by climate shocks.

 Education is one of the most powerful drivers of poverty reduction, improved health and well-being, gender equality, and peace and security.
 It opens the door to opportunities, prosperity, and a more stable and just future.
-Investing in education in emergency and development contexts has a transformative and sustainable impact—especially for children—by equipping them with the tools to shape their futures.
+Investing in education in emergency and development contexts has a transformative and sustainable impact—especially for children—by equipping them with the tools to shape their presence and future.

 Development funding towards education supports a wide range of interventions: it expands access to quality education, builds and improves school and education infrastructure, enhances safety and resilience to crises, breaks down social and economic barriers that keep children and communities from fulfilling their right to education, and strengthens the systems and community structures that are vital to successful education programmes.